timo-bmgd/gilded-rose/README.md

     d.
 Ensure that you've written 'enough' tests by checking the test coverage

 2. Refactor to make the hard change easy

     Now that you have a full test suite, you can confidently refactor the source code.
 Take a moment to consider which new design would make the change easy.
-Remember that there is a restriction though: You may not alter the Item class.
+Remember that there is one restriction though: **You may not alter the Item class.**
     Which GoF-Patterns would be useful?